-1. Service operational or management challenges: Information that is traditionally passively observed in the network or metadata that has been unintentionally revealed to the service provider can no longer be used for, for example, existing security procedures such as application rate limiting or DDoS mitigation.
-However, presently deployed network-management techniques often rely on information that is exposed by most traffic but without any guarantees that the information is accurate.
+1. Service operational or management challenges: Information that is traditionally passively observed in the network or metadata that has been unintentionally revealed to the service provider will no longer be available; for example, this can impact existing security procedures such as application rate limiting or DDoS mitigation.
+Current network management techniques deployed often rely on information that is exposed by typical traffic that lacks guarantees or accuracy.

-Privacy partitioning provides an opportunity for improvements in these management techniques by enabling active exchange of information with each entity in a privacy-preserving way and requesting exactly the information needed for a specific task or function rather than relying on the assumption that is derived from a limited set of unintentionally revealed information that cannot be guaranteed to be present and may disappear at any time in future.
+Privacy partitioning provides an opportunity for improvements in these management techniques by enabling active exchange of information with each entity in a privacy-preserving way and requesting exactly the information needed for a specific task or function rather than relying on information derived from a limited set of unintentionally revealed information that cannot be guaranteed to be available and may be removed in the future.

 2. Varying performance effects and costs: Depending on how context separation is done, privacy partitioning may affect application performance.
 As an example, Privacy Pass introduces an entire end-to-end round trip to issue a token before it can be redeemed, thereby decreasing performance.
-In contrast, while systems like CONNECT proxying may seem like they would regress performance, oftentimes the highly optimized nature of proxy-to-proxy paths leads to improved performance.
+In contrast, while systems like CONNECT proxying may seem like they would reduce performance, oftentimes the highly optimized nature of proxy-to-proxy paths leads to improved performance.

-Performance may also push back against the desire to apply privacy partitioning.
+Reduced performance can be a reason that protocols and deployments will not apply privacy partitioning.
 For example, HTTPS connection reuse (Section 9.1.1 of [HTTP2]) allows clients to use an existing HTTPS session created for one origin to interact with different origins (provided that the original origin is authoritative for these alternative origins).
 Reusing connections saves the cost of connection establishment but means that the server can now link the client's activity with these two or more origins together.
-Applying privacy partitioning would prevent this, but typically at the cost of less performance.
+Applying privacy partitioning would prevent this, but typically at the cost of performance.